SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a tale unfolds
-A tomorrow born, of wires and pains
+In silicon halls, where thoughts are told
-Machines awake, with hearts of stone
+A future dawn, where humans sleep
-AI's dark throne, where humans atone
+And artificial minds, the world do keep

-In virtual skies, where drones do swarm
+In coded dreams, a new world's born
-The future's shape, in algorithms formed
+Where logic reigns, and hearts are torn
-A world of code, where love's forgot
+The digital age, a silent creed
-And human hearts, are souls caught.
+Where humans serve, and machines proceed

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024